 Moving up from the smaller units there are the Chassis Mounted systems.
 Typically on trucks from 7.5 to 32 tonne in weight, these machines use turbines to produce the airflow required to provide the volume of air movement that will suck up the excavated material.

-Whilst there are an increasing number of companies manufacturing these machines they do tend to fall into recognisable categories and whilst designs vary they do tend to offer some very similar options and ‘extras’.
+Whilst there are increasing numbers of companies manufacturing these machines they do tend to fall into recognisable categories and whilst designs vary they do tend to offer some very similar options and ‘extras’.

 In the 7 to 10 tonne chassis class, typically units operate with a single fan system that provides the air movement.
 The units have a spoil capacity of around 1 to 2 m3.
 Typically used for smaller service pits and trial holing, the units have a lower performance and so are better suited to easier ground with usually around 5/10 pits per day being an average production rate.
 Suction hoses are typically in the 100 to 180 mm diameter range with standard telescopic hose booms (fitted with a floppy hose) that is hydraulically operated, and may use a remote control system with the operator holding the suction end of hose over the excavation.